-Caroline Dunn is the Admissions lead at Cheadle Hulme School.
-She has worked in pastoral care in the state and independent education sectors over 15 years.
-A parent herself, she has helped hundreds of families choose the right school for their child.
+Admissions lead at Cheadle Hulme School, Caroline Dunn has worked in pastoral care in the state and independent education sectors over 15 years.
+A parent herself, she has helped hundreds of families choose the school best suited to their child.

 There are so many schools, how do I know which will suit my child?